-How to use it?
-Here are a few ways we’ve brainstormed to use a basil oil drizzle, but there are many more:
+So now that you’ve made this basil drizzle, what are some basil oil uses?
+Here are a few ways we’ve brainstormed to use this drizzle, but there are many more:

 - Sliced tomatoes (above), or a caprese salad

-- Crostini with goat cheese (minus the citrus jam in this link)
+- Crostini with goat cheese (minus the citrus jam in this recipe)